Pharap/TicTacCurly/README.md

 if x wins o goes first in the next round, and if o wins x goes first next.

 its a simple game, the ai is as minimal as possible but enjoy

+UPDATE fixed a few bugs enemy now no longer takes 2 or more turns in single player mode
+       also added press b to reset board in single player only made a few thingd run a bit more smoothly, added the proper title screen